-The Tribute Hybrid is a full hybrid, capable of running on 100 percent electric power from its hybrid system.
-The car is available in front- or all-wheel drive.
-The Tribute Hybrid comes in Touring and Grand Touring trim levels; its competition includes the Saturn Vue Hybrid and the Ford Escape Hybrid.
+The Tribute Hybrid, a clone of the Ford Escape and Mercury Mariner hybrids, is a full hybrid, capable of running on 100 percent electric power from its hybrid system.
+The car is available with front- or all-wheel drive.
 The Tribute Hybrid is sold in limited quantities only in California.

 - Standard 16-inch alloy wheels

 The Tribute Hybrid has seating for five.
 The rear window opens independent of the liftgate.